mrmarkuz/ns8-portainer/README.md

 Install via Software center:

 Add a Software repository pointing to https://repo.mrmarkuz.com/ns8/updates/, check out the repo webpage how to do it.
-    Install Onlyoffice via Software Center

 Install via CLI: